-Conditions in the Detention Centre
+Conditions in the Detention Centres

 Persons held in Padinska Skela are accommodated in two separate parts, with the male part comprising 6 rooms, and the female one comprising 3 rooms, and where usually families who do not wish to apply for asylum are accommodated.
 Each room has radiators and hygienic facilities that are in good condition and properly isolated.
-The rooms are well-lit, with ample access to sunlight as well as proper electric lighting, and the windows are large enough to allow for ventilation.
+The rooms are well lit, with ample access to sunlight as well as proper electric lighting, and the windows are large enough to allow for ventilation.
 The rooms were refurbished in the course of 2019.

 Both parts have a living room, bathroom and yard.
 Meals are also served in the living room.
 Detainees have the right to reside in the living room during the day and are entitled to a walk outside for 2 hours.

 The issue that gives cause for most concern regarding life in the centre is the lack of meaningful activities and adequate communication between staff and detainees.